Community Development District (CDD) Fees

 Before paying off the bond portion of the CDD fee, consider:

-(1) If you plan to move in the future where paying off the CDD bond fee only provides benefit to the new homeowner
+(1) If you plan to sell your home in the future where paying off the CDD bond fee only provides benefit to the new homeowner

 (2) The opportunity cost of paying off the CDD bond fee versus investing your money elsewhere with a greater return